akshaykmr/oorja/README.md

 ##### Note
  -  oorja is built upon some of the latest technologies in modern web browsers namely WebRTC that enables p2p communication (It may not be supported in your browser eg. safari).
 Use Chrome or Firefox
- -  This is an alpha version with a long way to go.
-Feel free to give it a spin but I cannot guarantee an error free experience.
  -  If you are using chrome you will need to install the [screensharing extension](https://chrome.google.com/webstore/detail/oorja-screensharing/kobkjhijljmjkobadoknmhakgfpkhiff?hl=en-US) to be able to share your screen.

 ---